Enaam1988/project1/README.md

-# Project Title
-Evaluating the Patient Experience: An Analysis of Medical Insurance
+# Evaluating the Patient Experience: An Analysis of Medical Insurance
-## introduction
+## Introduction
 - The healthcare system and medical malpractice are interconnected in various ways, and the relationship between them is crucial for patient safety, accountability and the overall quality of healthcare.
 - In the context of medical malpractice, “claims” typically refer to the legal actions or lawsuits filed by patients or families who believe they have been harmed due to negligence or substandard care by a healthcare provider.
 These claims are initiated to seek compensation for the damages or injuries suffered as a result of medical malpractice.
 - The outcomes of medical malpractice claims can be shaped by multiple factors.
 This introduction delves into the impact of several key elements, including legal representation, the patient's age, marital status, and the medical specialty involved in the case.
 Exploring the interplay of these factors can offer valuable insights into the dynamics of medical malpractice claims and the eventual outcomes they yield.